Categories

 AI Is Not an Adjacent Risk

 The first mistake companies make is treating AI as an adjacent risk.
 The business says AI is a productivity tool.
 IT says AI is a systems issue.
 Legal says AI is a regulatory issue.
 Privacy says AI is a data issue.
 Cybersecurity says AI is an access issue.
 HR says AI is a workforce issue.
-Internal audit says AI is a controls issue.
+Internal audit says AI is a control issue.
 Procurement says AI is a vendor issue.
 They are all correct.

 The DOJ Has Already Put AI on the Compliance Agenda